compiler-explorer/compiler-explorer/docs/AddingALibrary.md

 This says there are three libraries with identifiers `kvasir`, `boost` and `rangesv3`.
 CE will look for the key named `libs.ID.versions`, `libs.ID.name` and the optionals `libs.ID.url` & `libs.ID.description`.
 The `ID` is the identifier (The one we just set) of the library being looked up.
-The `name` key expects the human readable name of the library (Note that you can use spaces here!)
+The `name` key expects the human-readable name of the library (Note that you can use spaces here!).
 The `versions` key expects another list, akin to the libs key itself.
 This time, you have to define the available versions for each library.
-The `url` key expects an unescaped url, where users can go to learn more about the library (This is usually the project's homepage, or in its absence, the GitHub repo)
+The `url` key expects an unescaped url, where users can go to learn more about the library (This is usually the project's homepage, or in its absence, the GitHub repo).
 The `description` key should be use as an extremely short description of the library.
 Usually used to spell the library's full name in cases where the `name` key is an acronym.

 For example: